hermiteu/Quintus-boilerplate/README.md

 This is a working prototype, it has only been tested on OS X Mountain Lion.
 Please submit your reports if there are problems on other OS'es.

 To use Compass you need to install the Ruby gem.
+Just remove the .sass files and create main.css to use plain CSS.

 Deployment
 ----------